tern-tools/tern/README.md

 - attr (sudo apt-get install attr or sudo dnf install attr)
 - Python 3.6 or newer (sudo apt-get install python3.6(3.7) or sudo dnf install python36(37))
 - Pip (sudo apt-get install python3-pip).
+- jq (sudo apt-get install jq or sudo dnf install jq)

-Some distro versions have all of these except `attr` preinstalled but `attr` is a common utility and is available via the package manager.
+Some distro versions have all of these except `attr` and/or `jq` preinstalled but both are common utilities and are available via the package manager.

 For Docker containers
 - Docker CE (Installation instructions can be found here: https://docs.docker.com/engine/installation/#server)